🚀 Launching Synthetic Text to Unlock High-Value Proprietary Text Data

 What is synthetic data used for?

-Synthetic data can be safely used instead of the original data, for example, as training data for building machine learning models and as privacy safe versions of datasets for data sharing.
-Data scientists and data managers are increasingly expected to work with synthetic versions of customer data and to use synthetic data generators for creatings synthetic data assets.
+Synthetic data can be safely used instead of the original data, for example, as training data for machine learning models and as privacy safe versions of datasets for data sharing.

-What is synthetic data generation and how does it work?
+What is AI powered synthetic data generation and how does it work?

-Why do data scientists and data managers need synthetic data generation tools?
+Why are data scientists and data managers interested in synthetic data generation tools?

 Synthetic data generation tools can offer simple and effective ways for creating meaningful copies of sensitive and valuable data assets, like patient journeys in healthcare or transaction data in banking.
-These synthetic customer datasets can be shared and collaborated on safely without the burden of bureaucracy, dangers to privacy and loss of data utility.
-Building AI and machine learning models, providing explainability and governance to AI/ML models calls for shareable, moldable, discardable, flexibly sized and augmented, synthetic data sets.
+These synthetic customer datasets can be shared and collaborated on safely without the burden of bureaucracy and dangers to privacy.

-Synthetic data for AI and machine learning is better than real data
+Synthetic data for AI and machine learning is more flexible than real data

 “Synthetic data generation accelerates the analytics development cycle, lessens regulatory concerns and lowers the cost of data acquisition.” – Gartner